SarathyL/hello--world/README.md

 # hello--world
-Beginner in git, to put in all the code I will ever write
+Beginner to GitHub, to put in all the code I write

+Mainly focussing on Verilog, python scripts etc.